osm2pgsql-dev/osm2pgsql-website/_manual-v2/A-preparing-input-data.md

 If you have an unsorted input file, you should sort it first.
 You can use the [`osmium sort`](https://docs.osmcode.org/osmium/latest/osmium-sort.html){:.extlink}
 command for this.

-Older versions of osm2pgsql will sometimes work or appear to work with unsorted data, but it is not recommended to rely on this, because the processed data might be corrupted.
-Versions from 1.3.0 warn when you are using unsorted data.
-From version 1.4.0 on, only sorted OSM files are allowed.
-{:.note}

 #### Working with OSM History Data